alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 This blog isn't really about REST, but I find concrete examples helpful, so, one more time, here's what REST is.

 <aside>
-A lot of my readers are also htmx blog readers, where REST comes up a lot.
+A lot of my readers are also htmx blog readers, which has lots of REST explainers.
-Feel free to <a href="#rest-is-an-intellectual-heritage">skip to the next section</a> if you already feel comfortable with it.
+Feel free to <a href="#rest-is-an-intellectual-heritage">skip to the next section</a> if you already feel comfortable with the concept.
 </aside>

 ## One more (short) REST explainer